iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head_iM.md

 ### Post
 **ROBO_Head**<br>
-[Announcement][PAFF][Missing]<br>
+\[Announcement\]\[PAFF\]\[Missing\]<br>
 > ...
 PAFF (Real name: Aroma White), an artist who is currently under contract with us, left the hospital she was resting at on the night of September 9th without notice and has been missing since.
 As of today, her agent, the agency, and other colleagues have been unable to make any kind of contact with her. <br>
 > <br>
 > Here, I would like to first thank all the fans and our friends in the media for your understanding.
 Monophonic Entertainment chose to not explain the actual situation to the public when the incident first broke out due to an attempt to protect the privacy and rights of our artists.
 We have tried our best to search and investigate, in hopes that PAFF can contact us herself and explain the situation.
 However, we haven't made any notable progress.
 We are in the same position as everyone is right now: we know the fact PAFF has gone missing for no reason, but we don't know any details.
-More investigation is still required...<br>
+More investigation is still required...

-[Article excerpted from Monophonic Entertainment's official statement]
+\[Article excerpted from Monophonic Entertainment's official statement\]
 ### Replies
 **ROBO_Head**<br>
 Analysis: Suburb area lacking in surveillance equipment, basic stealth disguise enough to avoid detection